Arm-China/Compass_Unified_Parser/readme.md

 ### Installation instructions

-The CUP parser is a part of Compass Build Tool.
-You can follow the instruments of Compass Build Tool to install the buildtool, and the CUP will be available.
+The Parser is a part of Compass Build Tool.
+You can follow the instruments of Compass Build Tool to install the buildtool, and the Parser will be available.

-Beside, the CUP can also run independently.
+Beside, the Parser can also run independently.
 Before running the `main.py`, please make sure the following requirements are installed.

 ### Requirements
 * python (3.8 or higher)